 This Advisory restates the Board of Public Works commitment to this valuable program.

-- The designated procurement units are DBM; DGS; and DOT.
+- The designated procurement units are the Department of General Services and the Department of Transportation.
 Note, the Board of Public Works encourages the University System of Maryland (which was exempted from State Procurement Law provisions after the hiring agreement statute was enacted) to voluntarily participate in the program as a designated procurement unit.
 In consultation with DHS, the designated procurement units shall select certain procurement contracts as contracts eligible for hiring agreement status.
 The Board emphasizes that all procurements should be reviewed for hiring agreement status, including construction, maintenance, and services procurements.

 - When a procurement is selected as eligible, DHS shall be available to provide information to bidders and offerors about the program and should attend pre-bid/pre-proposal conferences.
 The contractor recommended for contract award will enter into a hiring agreement with DHS coincident with entering into the procurement contract with the procurement agency.
 The hiring agreement provides for DHS to assign an account representative to the contractor; that account representative will process the contractor's job notices; refer screened and qualified current and former FIP participants for those jobs; and assist in developing job-training and support services.

 - DHS shall provide a report to the Board of Public Works no later than November 1 annually that summarizes the previous fiscal year’s results, specifically reporting:

 - For each eligible contract that the designated procurement units referred to DHS that fiscal year:

 - Agency awarding contract

 - Type of contract, e.g., construction, services, information-technology,

 - Scope of work of contract